aquasecurity/terraform-gcp-onboarding/README.md

 ## Using an Existing Dedicated Project

-If you have an existing dedicated project that you want to use for Aqua Security resources, you can import it into this Terraform configuration.
+If you have an existing dedicated project that you want to use to host Aqua Security resources, you can import it into the Terraform configuration.

 To do so, use the following Terraform import command:

 `terraform import module.aqua_gcp_dedicated_project.google_project.project <dedicated_project_id>`